 - Strengths: Identify any assets or advantages that set your nonprofit apart and make it easier to achieve your goals.
 Maybe you already have a strong, loyal base of supporters who are always willing to donate or volunteer.
 Or, maybe you have connections in the community that can help you spread awareness of your cause.

 - Weaknesses: Critically assess your operations and identify any areas where your nonprofit lacks resources, expertise, or capacity.
-This might include limited funding, a small staff, outdated equipment and technology, and more.
-The aim is to pinpoint ways your nonprofit can improve and address barriers to achieving your goals.
+This might include limited funding, a small staff team, outdated equipment and technology, and more.
+The aim is to pinpoint ways your nonprofit can improve and address barriers to achieving its goals.

 - Opportunities: Are there emerging trends, changes in social attitudes, new funding sources, or potential partnerships that your nonprofit could benefit from?
-Identify these opportunities and determine next steps for taking advantage of them.
+Identify these opportunities and determine next steps for leveraging them.

 - Threats: Threats are external factors that pose some kind of risk to your nonprofit’s marketing efforts.
-These could be anything from changing donor preferences to funding cuts to damage to your reputation.
+These could include anything from changes in donor preferences to funding cuts to damage to your reputation.

 Like a market analysis, examining each of these factors gives you more information about the world around you.
 With this context, you can ensure none of your strengths and opportunities to grow go unused or fall through the cracks.
 Additionally, you’ll be prepared for any risks that could come your way.

-Develop the core message of the campaign.
-This central theme should be represented in each individual component you launch, from social media posts to direct mail.
-Clarify how you will position this message to stand out and inspire your audience to engage.
+Develop a central theme for the campaign that will be represented in each individual communication you distribute, from social media posts to direct mail.
+Clarify how you will position this message to stand out and inspire your audiences to engage.

 Returning to our truth Initiative example, this campaign used the central message “Not Happy or Healthy” to bring attention to the issue (tobacco being sold in Walgreens).
 Activists used this phrase in hashtags on social media to spread awareness of the campaign.
 The simple, straightforward message communicated how young people feel about the major pharmacy selling cigarettes and the impact tobacco products have on users.

-Your marketing strategies should also align with the focus of your campaign.
+Your marketing strategies should also align with the campaign’s focus.
 If you are launching a peer-to-peer fundraising campaign, you’ll need to focus heavily on social media to engage participants and spread awareness.
-If you are promoting a fancy charity auction, on the other hand, you’ll want to focus more on reaching your major donors through more personal methods like phone calls and face-to-face meetings.
+If you are promoting a charity auction, on the other hand, you’ll want to focus more on reaching your major donors through personal channels.

-Based on these factors, select from marketing strategies like emotional storytelling, email marketing campaigns, content marketing, influencer marketing, and more.
-You’ll also need to state which communication channels you’ll be using for each segment, how you’ll maintain consistency across multiple channels, and which marketing activities you’ll implement on each one.
+Next, select from marketing strategies like emotional storytelling, email marketing campaigns, content marketing, influencer marketing, and more.
+Indicate which communication channels you’ll use for each segment, how you’ll maintain consistency across multiple channels, and which marketing activities you’ll implement on each one.

-Determine how much your nonprofit will spend on the campaign.
-Remember that you’ll also need to allocate a contingency fund.
-Usually, this fund is five to ten percent of your overall budget, and it’s used to cover any unforeseen challenges or expenses that come up during the campaign.
+Determine how much your nonprofit will spend on the campaign and how the funds will be distributed.
+Keep in mind that you’ll need a contingency fund as well (five to ten percent of your overall budget reserved to cover unforeseen expenses).
 You might use this fund to address strategy changes, capitalize on new opportunities, and more.

 During this step, you’ll also need to allocate your budget and other resources, like staff time.
 List each expense in the campaign, how much you plan to spend, and when you’ll need to pay for it.
 This way, you can rest assured that you don’t overspend on one category or run out of funding halfway through the campaign.